Skip to Main Content

 The assessment is designed to test the participants' understanding of topics such as: identifying instances of academic integrity and academic misconduct, the relationship between referencing/citation and academic integrity, how to avoid academic misconduct, and what it means to be a part of an academic community.

 There is no time limit for the final assessment and students have an unlimited number of attempts.
-They are required to achieve a score of 100% to earn their badge.
+They are required to achieve a score of 100% to complete the module.

-Academic Integrity Awareness introduces fundamental principles of academic conduct and will benefit:
+The Academic Integrity Awareness module introduces fundamental principles of academic conduct and will benefit:

 • any student new to RMIT